TawanTan/Data-Science-Portfolio/Boiled-eggs/Boiled_Eaggs.md

 # Funny Boiled Eggs

-This project was a part of the Design of Engineer Experiment course while I was studying at university.
-To study the experiment with 2<sup>k</sup> factorial designs.
+&emsp;This project was a part of the Design of Engineer Experiment course while I was studying at university.
+To study and understandingthe experiment with 2<sup>k</sup> factorial designs.

-Boiled eggs are easy to make.
-But not easy to make delicious We therefore designed this experiment by using The 2<sup>k</sup> Factorial Design.
+&emsp;In my province Buddha Sothorn buddha statue is very famous.
+People believe that they must worship him with many many boiled eggs like thousand.
+So we need many eggs with inside are cooked and all solid.
+But we still want to save the production cost as much as possible.
+Therefore, we designed this experiment by using The 2<sup>k</sup> factorial design to find the factors and treatment for boiling the eggs with inside are cooked and all solid.

 ## Experiment design

 ### Factors